 - 5:00 pm – Leisure Club

-Performances on the Tree Riser Stage outside in the Civic Plaza were the following:
+Performances on the Tree Riser Stage outside in the Civic Plaza were the following a couple of years ago:

 - 1:40 pm – Princess Margaret Secondary Choir